-Write to your city representatives to request that your community upgrade their diesel buses to fleets of LNG or biodiesel buses.
+Write to your city representatives to request that your community upgrade their diesel buses to fleets of electric or biodiesel buses.
 This will reduce the CO2 emissions generated, reduce dependence on imported oil dependency, and in the case of biodiesel engines actually run cleaner and more efficient than petrochemical diesel.
 Even diesel buses are worth getting on.
 We calculated that buses only need to carry 3-8 people to break even with a car on CO2 emissions.

 Most children live close enough to walk school, but few do.
 Instead of driving your children the few blocks, walk with them or allow them to take the school bus.
 Take it step further by helping organize a walking bus for other kids in your neighborhood.

-- Catch a taxiReally these are a form of public transport because you don't own them, and when you don't need the service they are made available for others to use.
+Really these are a form of public transport because you don't own them, and when you don't need the service they are made available for others to use.
 Look out for hybrid or pedi-cab taxis, or book with Zipcar or Uber for an even greener option.

 Don't drive to the office, or fly to that conference, if you can arrange to complete your work/presentation electronically, or via video conferencing.
 Video conferencing can reduce 99 percent of the energy used for a trans-continental flight.
 In this age of the internet, there are so many tools that make telecommuting an effective and efficient way of working.

 Return, weekly/monthly, or off-peak bus/train tickets are often significantly cheaper than single ride tickets, which will encourage you to use said bus/train more often.

 Obtain timetable and route-maps for your journey to know what to expect in advance.
 Many municipal public transport systems now have free online databases than will take your staring point and destination and calculate the fastest times and best route for your trip, not to mention the wonder that is google maps.
 This can take the uncertainty out of public transport travel.

 If you don't use public transport in your local area because the service doesn't work for you, for whatever reason, then get it changed.
 Write letters to your city newspaper, comment on their online stories that address urban travel, join a public transport advocacy group, and meet with your local government representative.
 Things won't change, until you inform people you want them to.

 Public Transportation: By the Numbers